johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 - The ReplaySubject will replay all emitted values for all subscribers
 - Later emitted values will also be relayed to all subscribers

 ### Store Service Design - What Subject to Use?

+- The centralized store is a very commonly used design pattern
+  - Currently, every time we navigate to a page we will trigger a new http request
+  - To avoid that we can store the data on the client independently of the component using it

 ### The Store Pattern - Loading Initial Data, Selector Methods, Consuming Data
 ### BehaviorSubject Store - Example of a Data Modification Operation
 ### Refactoring the Course Component for Using the Store